William S. Hart Union High School District: Feeder districts

 The Castaic, Newhall, and Saugus Union school districts have offices in Valencia, while the Sulphur Springs School District's office is in Canyon Country.
-Castaic Union School District serves grades K-8; the other districts serve grades K-6.
+Castaic Union School District serves grades K–8; the other districts serve grades K–6.

-Governing Board
+Governing board

 Hart District governing board members are composed of five members, elected to a four-year term, by geographical district.
 The elections are held on a Tuesday after the first Monday in November of even numbered years.

+The Hart District governing board is made of up; Dr. Aakash Ahuja representing Trustee Area 1, and is serving from 2024 to 2028; CPA Bob Jensen representing Trustee Area 2, serving from 2022 to 2026; Dr. Cherise G Moore representing Trustee Area 3, serving from 2022 to 2026; Erin Wilson representing Trustee Area 4, serving from 2024 to 2028; and Joe Messina for Trustee Area 5, serving from 2022 to 2026.